 It's not that we want a nuclear free world, it's that ‘Tories are evil fascists who want to bomb people and we must rid Britain of Conservatives’.

-Clement Attlee didn't come to power on hatred or sidelining Conservatives, he worked with them to save Britain and the world from evil and fascism, and went on to deliver a truly radical government.
+Clement Attlee didn't come to power on hatred or sidelining Conservatives, he worked with them to save Britain and the world from fascism, and went on to deliver a truly radical government.

 He's probably a Tory now too though - as is Wilson no doubt.
 What an establishment prick.